-2. Mandatory Attendance at OHSAA-Sponsored Rules Interpretation Meetings
+2. Mandatory Attendance at or Participation in OHSAA-Sponsored Rules Interpretation Meetings

-- 2.1) Any school sponsoring a sport recognized by the OHSAA in which a state tournament is held, must have the head varsity coach or assistant varsity coach in that sport or the athletic administrator attend or participate in an OHSAA-sponsored state rules interpretation meeting in that sport if such a meeting is held in order for teams or individuals from that school to be eligible to enter the OHSAA-sponsored tournament. - 2.2) Those attending a meeting in person will be responsible to be in attendance within 10 minutes of the start of the meeting and remain until the conclusion of the meeting to receive credit for attendance.
+- 2.1) Any school sponsoring a sport recognized by the OHSAA in which a state tournament is held must have the head varsity coach, assistant varsity coach or athletic administrator attend or participate (online) in an OHSAA-sponsored state rules interpretation meeting in that sport by the communicated deadline date. - 2.2) The deadline to complete an online state rules interpretation meeting without penalty is prior to the start of the sport's first regular season contest. - 2.3) To receive credit for an online state rules interpretation meeting after the first deadline, there will be a \$50 penalty assessed, with a final deadline communicated by the OHSAA office. - 2.4) Failure to attend or participate in the sport's state rules interpretation meeting by the final deadline shall result in ineligibility to participate in the OHSAA-sponsored tournament in that sport. - 2.5) Those attending a meeting in person will be responsible to be in attendance within 10 minutes of the start of the meeting and remain until the conclusion of the meeting to receive credit for attendance.